metacpan/metacpan-cpan-extracted/distros/W/Web-Mention/README.md

 # NOTES AND BUGS

+This software is **alpha**; its author is still determining how it wants to work, and its interface might change dramatically.

 Implementation of the content-fetching method is incomplete.

-This software is **alpha**; its author is still determining how it wants to work, and its interface might change dramatically.
+The author plans to add webmention-sending functionality to this module.
+But, it isn't there yet.

 # SUPPORT